knee-cola/jest-mock-axios/README.md

 The given response object will get passed to `then` even handler function.

 ### Arguments: (optional) `requestInfo`
-The second argument indicates which request to resolve.
-We can use it to pinpoint an exact server request we wish to resolve, which is useful if we're making multiple server requests and are planing to resolve them in a different order from the one in which they were made.
+The second argument enables us to pinpoint an exact server request we wish to resolve.
+This can be useful if we're making multiple server requests and are planing to resolve them in a different order from the one in which they were made.

 We supply two different objects:
 * a extended request info object, which can be accessed by calling `lastReqGet` method
 * a `promise` object, which can be accessed by calling the `lastPromiseGet` method

-If this argument is ommited it defaults to the latest request made (internally the `lastReqGet` method is called)
+If ommited this argument defaults to the latest request made (internally the `lastReqGet` method is called).

-At the end of this document you can find an example which demonstrates how this parameter can be used.
+At the end of this document you can find [an example](#using-lastreqget-methods) which demonstrates how this parameter can be used.

 ## axios.mockError(err[, requestInfo])
 This method simulates an error while making a server request (network error, server error, etc ...).